Avishek-03/Airbnb_EDA/README.md

 # Airbnb_Project Summary

-Airbnb is an American company that operate an online market place for lodging,primarily homestays for vacation rental and tourism activities.

-Since 2008, guests and hosts have used Airbnb to expand on traveling possibilities and present a more unique, personalized way of experiencing the world.
-Airbnb became one of a kind service that used by the whole world.
+Airbnb is an American company that operate an online marketplace that connects people who want to rent out their properties with travelers seeking accommodations.
+Founded in 2008, Airbnb allows individuals to list their homes, apartments, or even just a spare room for short-term rentals.
+Travelers can then search for these listings based on location, price, amenities, and other criteria.
+It has expanded rapidly over the years and now operates in thousands of cities and countries worldwide, offering a wide range of lodging options to suit different preferences and budgets.

 Data analysis on millions of listings provided through Airbnb is a crucial factor for the company.
-These millions of listings generate a lot of data - data that can be analyzed and used for security, business decisions, understanding of customers' and providers' (hosts) behavior and performance on the platform, guiding marketing initiatives, implementation of innovative additional services and much more.
+These millions of listings generate a lot of data, that can be analyzed and used for security, business decisions, understanding of customers and hosts behavior and performance on the platform, guiding marketing initiatives, implementation of innovative additional services and much more.

+This dataset has total around 49,000 observation rows with 16 columns and it is a mix between numeric and categorical values.